swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 #### Move the train step to its own file

 The `src/train.py` script will train the ML model.
-Let's take this opportunity to refactor the code to make it more modular and explicit using functions.
+Let's take this opportunity to refactor the code to make it more modular and explicit using functions:

 ```py title="src/train.py"
 import sys